 Businesses also need to ensure they develop a culture where there are clear rules around awarding contracts and engaging with suppliers.

 This should start at the top of the tree.
-“Management needs to be committed to an anti-bribery and corruption program,” says Rees.
+“Management needs to be committed to an anti-bribery and corruption programme,” says Rees.
 “I’ve seen cases where signing a document is seen as a commitment; it has to be much more than that.”

 Clear policies are required when dealing with public officials, giving or accepting gifts and hospitality, and declaring conflicts of interest.
 As well as receiving training and communication, employees should feel able to report concerns confidentially and without fear of retaliation.